 In case you feel it got too stuck to the edge, you can opt for a little padding.
 In order to do that, select only the Text layer and then, using your arrow keys, move it to the left or up until you find a position that suits your taste.

-Now all there’s left to do is automate this process for our entire folder.
+Now all there’s left to do is automate this process for the entire folder.

-Go to File -> Scripts -> Image Processors.
+Go to File > Scripts > Image Processors.
 Select the Folder you want to process, as well as the folder where to save the processed images.
-Save them as JPEG and choose the quality you want.
+Choose the preferred file type and also the picture quality.
 Make sure that in the Preferences section “Run action” is ticked, select the action you want to perform (we named it Watermark at the beginning) and hit Run.

 And that’s it.
 Once Photoshop has finished, you can go to the destination folder where you saved your photos and find them all watermarked.